ron-rivest/2016-aus-senate-audit/README.md

 # 2016-aus-senate-audit

-This directory is to support work on the possible auditing the 2016 Australian Senate elections.
+This directory is to support work on the possible auditing of the 2016 Australian Senate elections.

 The work is joint with Vanessa Teague (U. Melbourne), Philip Stark (UC Berkeley), Zara Perumal (MIT), Ian Gordon (U. Melbourne), Damjan Vukcevic, and